aux-rt/tmotor_servo/README.md

 # Arduino Library for Cube Mars TMotor AK60-6

 This library implements the servo protocol of the Cube Mars TMotor AK series.
-To use the library switch the motor to Servo Mode and configure a Controller ID with the CubeMars Upper Computer Software.
+To use the library, switch the motor to Servo Mode and configure a Controller ID with the CubeMars Upper Computer Software.
 The library supports multiple motors.

 ## Prerequisites
 This library is compatible with the Arduino Nano RP2040 microcontroller.
-It is using the [MCP_CAN](https://github.com/coryjfowler/MCP_CAN_lib) library and a MCP2515 controller to handle the CAN connectin with the motor.
+It is using the [MCP_CAN](https://github.com/coryjfowler/MCP_CAN_lib) library and a MCP2515 controller to handle the CAN connection with the motor.
 The following wiring is used:

 ![plot](basic_wiring.png)

 ## Installation
 1. Download this Repository as ZIP file
-2. In the Arduino IDE: Sktech --> Include Library.. -> Add .ZIP Library..
+2. In the Arduino IDE: Sketch --> Include Library.. -> Add .ZIP Library..
 3. Chose the downloaded .ZIP file
 4. Restart IDE